riscy/shx-for-emacs/README.md

 - C-c C-c sends <C-c> to the foreground process (rather than kill the shell)
 - C-c C-k sends SIGKILL to the shell (what C-c C-c did before).

-- When the prompt is a ":" (such as when reading through a man page), spaces are sent straight through to the process rather than being inserted into the buffer, for simpler paging.
+- When the prompt is a ":" (such as when reading through a man page), leading spaces are sent straight through to the process rather than being inserted into the buffer, for simpler paging.

 Priorities
 ==========

-TODO -- SPEDIT doesn't work quite right if the doc is already visible...:O TODO -- only catches 1 url per line oh no
+TODO -- SPEDIT doesn't work quite right if the doc is already visible...
+TODO -- only catches 1 url per line